 In most situations, your old servicer must provide you with a notice of servicing transfer not less than 15 days before the effective date of the transfer, and your new servicer must provide a servicing transfer notice not more than 15 days after the transfer date.
 Or the servicers might choose to send a combined notice not less than 15 days before the transfer.
 (12 C.F.R. § 1024.33).

 The old servicer is then supposed to forward the payment to the new servicer or return it to you.
-In rare cases, though, the old servicer might lose track of the money or deposit the payment in its account but neglect to send the funds on to the new servicer.
+In rare cases, though, the old servicer might lose track of the money or deposit the payment in its account but neglect to send the funds to the new servicer.
 For this reason, it's best to take careful note of any changes in your loan servicer and start sending your payments directly to the new servicer once the transfer date occurs.

-If a payment you sent to the old servicer isn't credited to your account, call your new servicer.
-If you can't clear up the problem, send a notice of error to both the new servicer and the old servicer, along with copies of any relevant supporting documents.
-Under federal law, both the new servicer and old servicer must then investigate and respond to your notice of error, so long as the servicing transfer occurred less than a year ago.
+Call your new servicer if a payment you sent to the old servicer isn't credited to your account.
+If you can't clear up the problem, send a notice of error to the new and old servicer, along with copies of any relevant supporting documents.
+Under federal law, both the new and old servicer must then investigate and respond to your notice of error as long as the servicing transfer occurred less than a year ago.